Kemono Friends: Season two

 Season two was received with mixed-to-poor reaction among Japanese audiences.
 The anime was criticized for foreshadowed plot points being left unresolved and a "perceived malice towards season 1" of Kemono Friends, an opinion compounded by controversies surrounding Kemono Friends 2.
 Episode 9 and 12 was particularly poorly received due to its contents, with the latter breaking the record of the least positively rated anime episode on NicoNico Namahousou at 2.6%, surpassing the previously held record of 2.8% by Yu-Gi-Oh!
 Arc-V's 148th episode.
 Despite the negative reactions, first episode reactions were generally positive, and some viewers liked both seasons.

-Gadget Tsūshin listed both the ninth episode's title and "Gomasuri Kusō Bird" (a fan name referring to the roadrunner) in their 2019 anime buzzwords list.
+Gadget Tsūshin listed both the ninth episode's title and ass-kissing shit bird (ゴマすりクソバード, Gomasuri Kuso Bādo), a fan name referring to Roadrunner) in their 2019 anime buzzwords list.